grafana/k6-docs/docs/sources/v0.48.x/using-k6-browser/metrics.md

 ---
 title: 'Browser metrics'
-excerpt: 'An overview of the different browser performance metrics that the browser module tracks.'
+description: 'An overview of the different browser performance metrics that the browser module tracks.'
 weight: 03
 ---